-- 1. The nominated Governor for Child Protection in this school is: Bridget Quint - 2.
+- 1. The nominated Governors for Child Protection in this school are: Liz Barnes and Bridget Quint. - 2.
 The Governing Body takes seriously its responsibility to safeguard and promote the welfare of children in its care and to work together with other agencies to ensure adequate arrangements within our school to identify, assess, and support children who are, or who may be, suffering harm. - 3.
-We as a governing body recognise, as outlined at para 81 KCSiE 2023, that governing bodies and proprietors should ensure that all governors and trustees receive appropriate safeguarding and child protection (including online) training at induction.
+We as a governing body recognise, as outlined at para 79 KCSiE 2024 that governing bodies and proprietors should ensure that all governors and trustees receive appropriate safeguarding and child protection (including online) training at induction.
 This training should equip them with the knowledge to provide strategic challenge to test and assure themselves that the safeguarding policies and procedures in place in schools and colleges are effective and support the delivery of a robust whole school approach to safeguarding.
 Their training should be regularly updated.